Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-Writing the contents of this `GeoDataFrame` into a file can be done by using the `.to_file()` method.
-To use the method, we only need to pass the filepath to the file into which the data will be written.
+Writing the contents of this `GeoDataFrame` into a file can be done using the `.to_file()` method.
+To use the method, we only need to pass the filepath to the output file.
 Geopandas automatically identifies the correct format based on the file extension that have been written after the dot in the file path.
 For instance in the example below, the text `.gpkg` at the end of the `output_fp` variable determines that the `GeoDataFrame` will be written in GeoPackage format:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}